 It was fun to work on that book, which grew out of my teaching.
 I’m not sure my effort to complicate people’s notions of which women were and were not “well-behaved” was entirely successful, but the opening history in the book has been used as a writing sample in some advanced placement courses.
 This book allowed me to do some more expansive and playful than my more focused micro-histories.

-In your essay, you say that when Mormons write about Mormons they run the risk of being perceived as apologists.
+In your essay, you say that when Latter-day Saints write about Latter-day Saints they run the risk of being perceived as apologists.
 Has this reality ever manifested itself in you leaving things out of your work you would otherwise include — simply to avoid being perceived in a manner different from your intentions?

 I try very hard to apply the same scholarly standards to my writing about Mormonism as to my writing about any other subject.